 If none of these have ignited the spirit of Christmas within your soul then I would suggest that you seriously consider becoming a member of the Ebenezer Scrooge Fan Club.
 Otherwise, I wish you all a wonderful holiday, sharing gifts and enjoy time with family and friends.
 Have a Merry Brand Holiday!

 Years ago in my economic classes I learnt that supply and demand determined the price/value of most products especially commodities.
 If this is true, why is bottled water more expensive than gasoline?
-This is the power of branding.
+This is the result of building a powerful brand.

-Transparency Market Research estimates that the global market for bottled water was worth about $157.3 US billion in 2013.
+Transparency Market Research estimated that the global market for bottled water was worth about $157.3 US billion in 2013.
 In North America more bottled water is sold compared to milk or beer in terms of volume.
 Canadean research estimated that the global bottled water volumes would reach 233 billion litres in 2015.
-With all of Canada’s fresh water, Canada only produces less than one percent of the world’s bottled water of around 2.29 billion litres.
-However, US remains the fastest growing bottled water market outside Asia mainly due to customers becoming more health conscious shifting away from sugary carbonated soft drinks.
+With all of Canada’s fresh water, they only produce less than one percent of the world’s bottled water (2.29 billion litres).
+However, United States remains the fastest growing bottled water market outside Asia.
+Mainly due to more health conscious consumers shifting away from sugary carbonated soft drinks.

 In many emerging markets, the scarcity of clean water makes bottled water a necessary staple rather than a value-added refreshment beverage like juice or soda.
-In North America the water in your tap is generally the same stuff you buy in the bottle.
+In North America, the water in your tap is generally the same stuff you buy in the bottle.
 The big difference is that tap water is constantly tested to ensure they follow the drinking water quality guidelines.
-Bottle water doesn’t have the same stringent guidelines but does have the overall requirement of not containing “poisonous or harmful substances”.
+Bottle water doesn’t have the same stringent guidelines, expect for not containing any “poisonous or harmful substances”.
 Let’s hope that the big brands follow some type of quality control.

-Clean drinkable water is generally available everywhere throughout North America where the bottled water companies’ need to position their brands based on quality (healthy choice) and convenience (portable and handy).
+Clean drinkable water is generally available throughout North America where bottled water companies’ position their brands on quality (healthy choice) and convenience (portable and handy).
 From this foundation the category gets complex with pricing strategies, water source and lifestyle attributes.

-Magician duo Penn & Teller in their show Bullshit did a spoof on bottled water in a fine dining restaurant in Southern California to prove the general public can’t tell the difference between tap water and $4 a litre bottled water.
+Magician duo Penn & Teller in their show Bullshit did a spoof on bottled water.
+In a fine dining restaurant in Southern California they proved that the general public can’t tell the difference between tap water and $4 a litre bottled water.

 ABC’s Good Morning America conducted a blind tasting experiment in 2001 where they sampled branded bottle water such as Poland Spring, O-2, Evian and the popular New York City tap water.
-The results shouldn’t surprise you – NYC tap water beat them all.
+The results shouldn’t surprise you – Big Apple water beat them all.

-If the bottled water is general the same thing as in tap water the real difference is the brand.
+If bottled water is the same thing as tap water the real difference is branding.
 Tap water is a commodity with no brand.
 It comes from any unmarked tap – hot or cold.
-You take the same thing, build a formidable brand image and you can extract a premium from consumers – by the litre (or ounce) at a time.
-Here is the secret on how to create brand value from nothing:
+You take the same thing, build a formidable brand image and you can extract a premium by the litre (or ounce) at a time.
+Here is the secret on how to create brand value:

 Power of Emotional Connection

-Byron Sharp, professor of marketing science at the University of South Australia and author of How Brands Grow, says growing a brand is based on “physical and mental availability” suggesting most brand purchase decisions are made with the emotional brain so keep it simple to help trigger instinctual responses.
+Byron Sharp, professor of marketing science at the University of South Australia and author of How Brands Grow, says building a brand is based on “physical and mental availability” suggesting most brand purchase decisions are made with the emotional brain.
+A brand needs to trigger instinctual responses.

-Ammar Mian writer at SocialRank says the emotional tipping point for bottle water occurred back in the early 1980’s when Perrier launched its ‘Earth’s First Soft Drink’ campaign.
+Ammar Mian writer at SocialRank says the emotional tipping point for bottle water occurred in the early 1980’s when Perrier launched its ‘Earth’s First Soft Drink’ campaign.
 This campaign embraced the belief that their sparkling water comes from the purity of nature, straight from mother-earth.
-This emotional connection resonated with consumers who were becoming more health-conscious and wanted an alternative to soft drinks.
-Other premium bottle water brands jumped onto the branding wagon touting the image of purity, youthfulness, healthy and earthliness.
+This emotional connection resonated with consumers who are more health-conscious and want an alternative to soft drinks.
+Other premium bottle water brands followed suit with images of purity, youthfulness, healthy and natural.
 Water can’t get any better than this unless you turn it into alcohol.
 Here’s more on Emotional Branding.

 Power of Convenience